 - Speak with an attorney.
 After an intoxicated driver claimed the life of your child, you should speak with a Georgia DUI victim attorney.
 You may want to seek damages for medical expenses, losses, and pain and suffering.

 Helping yourself by becoming a voice for your child and by seeking justice and just compensation may provide the comfort you need in this time.
-For more information, or for a free case consultation with a compassionate attorney, call the Law Offices of Shane Smith at 770-HURT-999 today.
+For more information, or for a free case consultation with a compassionate attorney, call Shane Smith Law at 770-HURT-999 today.